mrzepa/unifi_config_sync/README.md

-# UniFi Profile Manager
+# UniFi Configuration Sync Manager

-This project is designed to manage port profiles on UniFi network controllers.
-It reads profiles from a directory, compares them to existing profiles on the UniFi site, and ensures no duplicate profiles with the same name are uploaded.
+This project is designed to manage common configuration bits on UniFi network controllers.
+It reads configurations from a directory, compares them to existing configurations on the UniFi site to keep them in sync.
 ## Features
-- Fetch existing port profiles from a UniFi controller.
+- Fetch existing configurations from a UniFi controller.
-- Compare and avoid uploading duplicate profiles.
-- Add new profiles from a JSON file directory to specified sites.
+- Add new configurations from a JSON file directory to specified sites.
+- Replace configurations from a JSON file directory to specified sites.
+- Deletes configurations from specified sites.
 - Support multiple UniFi controllers and sites handled concurrently for performance.

 ---